malakwagdy/DistributedLLMProject/README.md

 docker compose -f docker-compose.worker.yml up --build --scale worker=2
 ```

 Use this when you want to add/scale workers independently.
+By default **`docker-compose.worker.yml`** sets `OLLAMA_URL=http://host.docker.internal:11434` (host Ollama).
+To use a remote endpoint instead, change `OLLAMA_URL` in that file or duplicate the pattern used by `worker_remote` in the main compose file.

+Worker metrics and activity logs are written under **`./logs`** on the host (mounted into `/app/logs` in the container).
+On Linux hosts with NVIDIA GPUs and `nvidia-smi` available in the image, GPU utilization columns in the CSV are meaningful; on macOS / Apple Silicon they often read `0%`.

 ---